connectedbydata/connectedbydata.org/_projects/2024-gca-ai.md

 This is a collaborative process hosted by Connected by Data, working in partnership with [ISWE Foundation](https://iswe.org/).
 It is organised as a design lab under our [Growing Data Governance Communities grant from The Omidyar Network](https://connectedbydata.org/projects/2023-growing-data-governance-communities).

 This project is being coordinated by Tim Davies and Claire Mellier.

-We are building a small advisory / co-authors group to guide this work including:

-- [Kristophina Shilongo](https://connectedbydata.org/people/kristophina-shilongo) **-** Fellow, Connected by Data; Senior Tech Policy Fellow, Mozilla
-- Others tbc.